A proposal is a written offer to solve a technical problem

 it prepares its written proposals.
 In the proposal the

-explains how it would do the job.
-If the specifications
+how it would do the job.
+If the specifications have been

-have been quite detailed, however, the proposal may
+quite detailed, however, the proposal may be concentrated

 When the engine-manufacturing firm receives the proposals,